eolementhe/guide/guide.md

 ![team-view](images/team-view.png)

-  After that, just click on it to get all the information (if u are a simple suer you can only see your team manager.
+  After that, just click on it to get all the information (if u are a simple user you can only see your team manager.
 Only manager can see all users of team).
 ![team-complete-view](images/team-complete-view.png)

 </details>

-- Library file subtilte editing precis tuto
-- Folder ingest and outgest for block ingest/outgest
-- IMF

--Explique watchfolder<br>
--Activate notification<br>